vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/howto_build.rst

       # Example
       bitbake -c do_populate_sdk_ext qcom-multimedia-image

-4. After building with standalone instructions and with new shell (assuming build workspace exists):
+4. After building with standalone instructions and with a new shell (assuming the build workspace exists):

    ::